What you’ll learn:

 As we were developing it [the monolith], we just knew it wouldn’t work.
 It wasn’t a good fit for our team.
 We have a small team, so we have to find technologies that drive the business forward with new ideas instead of following the same path everyone else is on.

-Recent data from Forrester Research supports this argument, as 81% of B2B practitioners cited that they’re utilizing eCommerce platforms that lack features, can’t handle the complexity of products, collect customer data or scale effectively.
+Recent data from Forrester Research supports this argument.
+81% of B2B practitioners cited that they’re utilizing eCommerce platforms that lack features, can’t handle the complexity of products, collect customer data, or scale effectively.
 Consequently, 65% of respondents cited that eCommerce is broken within their organizations.

-While B2B organizations, particularly manufacturers, are now embracing composable solutions in larger numbers attracted by the benefits they can reap now and in the future, concerns about implementation times and developer resources are still a part of the conversation.
-Let’s take a deeper look at how long it took for B2B manufacturers such as ACE Southern, Normet and Loomstate to transition to composable and the developer resources they needed to make that move.
+While B2B enterprises are now embracing composable solutions in larger numbers, attracted by the benefits they can reap now and in the future, concerns about implementation times and developer resources are still part of the conversation.
+Let’s take a deeper look at how long it took for B2B enterprises such as ACE Southern (a Henry Schein company), Normet and Tekton to transition to composable commerce — and the developer resources they needed to make that move.

 How ACE Southern simplified the path to eCommerce success with composable

-Technical resources: Via system integrator partner Hero Digital and 1 full-time developer
+Technical resources: Via a system integrator partner and one full-time developer.

-A leading manufacturer and distributor in the oral surgery space, with a specialization in bone grafts, ACE Southern is the result of a 2022 merger between ACE Surgical Supply and Southern Anesthesia and Surgical (SAS), both subsidiaries of Henry Schein.
-It operates independently as a small company with a very small tech team.
-After the merger, each company had different versions of Magento (now Adobe Commerce), which needed to be upgraded and combine two instances of the same version.
+A leading manufacturer and distributor in the dental surgery space, ACE Southern is the result of a 2022 merger between ACE Surgical Supply and Southern Anesthesia and Surgical (SAS), both subsidiaries of Henry Schein.
+After the merger, each company had different versions of Magento (now Adobe Commerce), which needed to be upgraded and combined into two instances of the same version.

 However, even after the upgrade, the company realized the system still couldn’t support its goals.
-That’s when ACE Southern’s leadership decided to adopt a composable infrastructure to automate commerce, become more agile and, as a result, compete with larger organizations.
+That’s when ACE Southern’s leadership decided to adopt a composable infrastructure to automate commerce workflows and become more agile, in order to compete with larger organizations.

-Initially, the company’s leadership had concerns over the perceived complexity of composable, especially regarding the ability to seamlessly connect with a separate PIM, ERP, frontend and a homegrown application for taking orders.
+Initially, the company’s leadership had concerns about the perceived complexity of composability, especially regarding the ability to seamlessly connect with a separate PIM, ERP and frontend, as well as a homegrown application for taking orders.
 However, after signing up for the commercetools Free Trial, the developer in charge created a proof of concept (POC) that proved that implementing a composable solution can be as easy as 1, 2, 3.

 The initial reaction [from leadership] was.
 'Oh, a move to something like commercetools, that’s not like the monolithic platforms we're used to where it's a one-stop shop.
 This is more complex, this is harder.'
 For us, it was simpler.
 It actually simplifies our processes — we offload all that complexity to commercetools.
 Everything is an API now.

-ACE Southern signed a deal with commercetools in December 2022 and seven months later went live with its new composable system.
+ACE Southern signed a deal with commercetools in January 2023, and seven months later, went live with its new composable system.
 Since then, the company has been able to move at a much faster pace than in its monolithic days, 100% focusing on crafting customer experiences instead of fixing bugs or maintaining an old system.
 As a result, ACE Southern is seeing returns on the average order value size 2.5 times what they had pre-commercetools.

 How Normet digitized an extensive product catalog for the first time in only 4.5 months

 Backed by over 60 years of experience, Normet is a manufacturer and service provider of underground mining and tunneling equipment.
-The Finland-based company has had decades-long relationships with customers, nurturing those connections via one-to-one interaction with sales reps involving emails and phone calls.
+The Finland-based company has had decades-long relationships with customers, nurturing those connections through one-on-one interaction with sales reps involving emails and phone calls.
 Predictably, the ordering process was inefficient and time-consuming for customers and sales reps alike.

 With a 65,000-product catalog of highly specialized spare parts, it was time for Normet to deliver improved experiences by enabling customers to find and order products online.
-As a first step, Normet digitized the extensive product catalog and automated the purchasing process, allowing customers not only to order but also to check the availability and pricing for single products quickly.
+As a first step, Normet digitized the extensive product catalog and automated the purchasing process.
+It enabled customers to order, but also check availability and pricing for single products quickly.
 Finally, Normet is also collecting customer feedback on the new digital experiences continuously so that they can iteratively develop new features molded to their buyers’ needs.

 You need to have the agility to adapt to your changing requirements and needs.
 I believe that the MACH® approach suits that quite well.
 If we are thinking about 2… 3… 4 years into the future, we need to be prepared in case something changes, for example, in customer behavior or connecting to IoT.
 If we would have built the system with a traditional monolith eCommerce system, we would have lost that agility for the future.
 This is why we chose composable architecture.